OISF/suricata/doc/devguide/extending/app-layer/transactions.rst

 Currently we are working to have files be part of the transaction instead of the per-flow state, as seen in https://redmine.openinfosecfoundation.org/issues/4444.

-Another work in progress is to limit the number of transactions per flow, to prevent Denial of Service by quadratic complexity - a type of attack that may happen to protocols which can have multiple transactions at the same time - such as HTTP2 so-called streams (see  https://redmine.openinfosecfoundation.org/issues/4530).
+Another work in progress is to limit the number of transactions per flow, to prevent Denial of Service (DoS) by quadratic complexity - a type of attack that may happen to protocols which can have multiple transactions at the same time - such as HTTP2 so-called streams (see  https://redmine.openinfosecfoundation.org/issues/4530).

 Common words and abbreviations
 ==============================